AmmarK13/Apt-Detection-AI/webAttacks/README.md

 # Web Attack Detection AI Model

 This project implements an AI model for detecting web attacks using the CSIC database.
-The project follows a structured approach with separate components for data cleaning, feature engineering, and model development.
+The project follows a structured approach with separate components for data cleaning, feature engineering, and model development using a Random Forest classifier.

 ## Project Structure